 Often medical malpractice claims involve multiple defendants.
 Our team investigates if doctors, nurses, lab technicians and medical facilities contributed to your injuries.
 If your claim arose from an incident that occurred while you were admitted into a medical facility, we consider if you also have a hospital negligence cause of action.

-Consult our Charleston legal team if you have been injured by your doctor
+Consult our experienced Charleston medical malpractice attorneys if you have been injured by your doctor

 For more information about medical malpractice claims against doctors in West Virginia, call Calwell Luce diTrapano PLLC at 304-400-6558 or contact our law firm online to schedule an appointment.